We the Best Forever

 We the Best Forever is the fifth studio album by American disc jockey and record producer DJ Khaled.
-It was released on July 19, 2011, by We the Best Music Group, Cash Money Records and Universal Motown Records.
+It was released on July 19, 2011, by We the Best Music Group, Young Money Entertainment, Cash Money Records, and Universal Motown Records.
 It is his first album to be released on a major label, his first four albums being released on the independent label Koch Records, which later changed its name to E1 Music.
+The album also features guest appearances from Drake, Rick Ross, Lil Wayne, Plies, T-Pain, Jeezy, Ludacris, Waka Flocka Flame, Ace Hood, Mary J. Blige, Fabolous, Jadakiss, Chris Brown, Keyshia Cole, Ne-Yo, The Game, Busta Rhymes, CeeLo Green, Birdman, Meek Mill, Wale, Vado, Big Sean, Akon, B.o.B, Tyga, Cory Gunz, Mack Maine, Jae Millz, Kevin Rudolf, Twista, Mavado, Fat Joe, and Bun B.

 Background

 Khaled announced via Twitter on August 16, 2010 that the album would be titled We the Best Forever.
 On August 19, 2010, three days after announcing the album title he announced he had signed with Cash Money Records.
 On December 7, 2010 Khaled said the album was 75% done.

 Khaled confirmed in September 2010 that the people he's made past hits with including, Birdman, Lil Wayne, would be featured on the project.
 Khaled revealed that he really wanted Eminem featured on one of his "street anthems" and asked Eminem to "do it for hip hop music as a whole."
 In February 2011 Khaled confirmed that Drake, Rick Ross, T-Pain, and Plies will be featured in the album.
 In April 2011, Khaled revealed additional guest appearances, including Fabolous, Young Jeezy, Fat Joe, Ace Hood, B.o.B, CeeLo Green, Keyshia Cole, Ne-Yo, Chris Brown, and Akon.
 On his first webisode Khaled confirmed production from The Runners on the album.